MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/add-bot.md

 * `botId`: The ID of the bot you created setting up your project.
 * `scopes`: Specifies if your bot is available in `personal`, `groupchat`, or `team` (i.e., channel) contexts.
 * `commands`: Available commands users can send to your bot.
-* `title`: A bot command name users see.
+* `title`: A bot command name users see in the Teams client.
 * `description`: A short description or example of the syntax and arguments to help users understand what a command does.

 ### App scaffolding

-The app scaffolding provides a `botActivityHandler.js` file, located in the root directory of your project, for handling how your bot processes activities in Teams (for example, how the bot responds to specific messages).
+The app scaffolding provides a `botActivityHandler.js` file, located in the root directory of your project, for handling how your bot processes activities in Teams (for example, how the bot responds to specific messages such as "Hello").

 ## Set up a secure tunnel to your app